 Why Buy a Barometer

-Even in these modern times of satellites and Internet, the atmospheric pressure measured with a personal barometer remains the most important indication of weather changes at your location.
+Even in these modern times of satellite phones and internet, the atmospheric pressure measured with your own barometer remains the most important indication of weather changes at your location.
 To evaluate present weather or to forecast coming weather, we need accurate barometric pressure.
 Most common barometers on the market are not accurate enough to serve this purpose.
 They are more decorative than functional.

 Barometer vs. barograph?